 The Cultural Development Fund (CDF) enables qualifying cultural organizations to apply for grants from the Department of Cultural Affairs.
 The agency encourages participation in the process by the widest possible representation of the City’s diverse cultural constituency.
-Currently, we receive applications from more than 1,000 organizations and administer grants to more than 880 nonprofit arts and cultural organizations representing a wide range of disciplines and providing cultural experiences for the City’s residents and visitors.
+Currently, we receive applications from over 1,100 organizations and administer grants to more than 900 nonprofit arts and cultural organizations representing a wide range of disciplines and providing cultural experiences for the City’s residents and visitors.

-- Located and operating in any of the five boroughs of New York City;
+- Nonprofit arts and cultural organizations located and operating in any of the five boroughs of New York City;

-- Incorporated in New York State and compliant with annual State and Federal filing requirements for nonprofit organizations, including NYS Charities Bureau filings;
+- Incorporated as a nonprofit in New York State as of your organization’s Fiscal 2016, and compliant with annual State and Federal filing requirements for nonprofit organizations, including Charities Bureau filings;

-- In possession of a Federal Employee Identification Number (EIN); and
+- In possession of a Federal Employee Identification Number (EIN) unique to the organization;

-- Certified tax exempt under Internal Revenue Service Code Section 501(c)(3).
-Incorporated non-profits without 501(c)(3) status may apply through a Fiscal Sponsor that is certified tax exempt under IRS Code Section 501(c)(3) and meets the above criteria.
+- Currently certified tax exempt under Internal Revenue Service Code Section 501(c)(3).
+Incorporated nonprofits without 501(c)(3) status may apply using a fiscal conduit that is approved by DCLA;

-If you are an eligible arts or cultural organization and are not currently registered for a Cultural Affairs Account, please complete the registration process to access the Agency’s online forms.
+If you are an eligible arts or cultural organization and have not already registered for a Cultural Affairs Account, please complete the registration process to access the CDF Application.

-If your organization missed the Fiscal 2014 CDF deadline and is still interested in seeking support for Fiscal 2014 cultural programming, contact your local arts council to determine if you are eligible for support through the New York Arts Development Fund, a regrant program administered by each borough’s local arts council.
+If your organization missed the Fiscal 2018 CDF deadline and is still interested in seeking support for Fiscal 2018 cultural programming, contact your local arts council to determine if you are eligible for support through the Greater New York Arts Development Fund, a regrant program administered on DCA’s behalf by each borough’s local arts council.

-Organizations which meet the eligibility criteria and have not recently submitted CDF applications may register at any time; however, the CDF Application will not be available until early 2014.
-If you are a new applicant and would like to be added to the Programs Unit mailing list for the Fiscal 2014 application period, please email your full name, the legal name of your organization, your email address, website address, telephone and primary borough to email@example.com.
+Organizations that meet the eligibility criteria and have not recently submitted CDF applications may register at any time; however, the CDF Application will not be available until early in calendar 2018.
+If you are a new applicant and would like to be added to the Programs Unit mailing list for the Fiscal 2019 application period, please email your full name, the legal name of your organization, your email address, website address, telephone and primary borough to email@example.com.

-Existing CDF Applicants or Grantees may view past or current submissions at any time by logging into the online application:
+CDF Applicants may view their submissions at any time by logging in to the online application:

 LAUNCH THE APPLICATION >>

-Review the eligibility requirements and the Fiscal 2014 Renewal materials to get a sense of the current process and requirements.
-The Renewal Guidelines detail applicable eligibility and funding requirements; the Renewal Instructions explain the level of programmatic and financial detail expected in your submission, as well as provide essential tools to help you navigate the online form; the Renewal Checklist itemizes the materials required for your submission to be considered complete; and the Blank Renewal provides printable screenshots of each section of the online form.
+Download and review the documents below before beginning the renewal process: the Renewal Guidelines detail applicable eligibility and funding requirements; the Renewal Instructions explain the high level of programmatic and financial detail expected in your submission, as well as provide essential tools to help you navigate the online form; the Renewal Checklist itemizes the materials required for your submission to be considered complete; and the Blank Renewal provides printable screenshots of each section of the online form.

-Existing CDF grantees may view their past submissions at any time by logging into the online renewal:
+Existing CDF grantees may view their past submissions at any time by logging into the online application:

 LAUNCH THE RENEWAL >>

-If your project’s expenses have changed by 20% or your organization’s actual services have differed significantly from those proposed in the Fiscal 2014 Application, your organization must submit written requests to revise those services using the Scope of Service Request for Revision form as soon as possible.
-The signed and completed form, which should be mailed or emailed to your Program Specialist, can be found below.
-Contact your Program Specialist if you think your organization might need to submit a Request for Revision.
+Before beginning a Final Report, organizations whose total project expenses have either increased or decreased by 20% or whose services have differed significantly from those proposed in the Fiscal 2017 Application or Renewal must submit written requests to revise those services using the Scope of Service Request for Revision form.
+The signed and completed form, which should be emailed to your Program Specialist, can be found below.
+Contact your Program Specialist as soon as possible if you think your organization might need to submit a Request for Revision.

-Download and review the Fiscal 2013 Final Report materials below to get a sense of the current process and reporting requirements: the Reporting Instructions explain the level of programmatic and financial detail expected in your submission, as well as provide essential tools to help you navigate the online form; the Reporting Checklist itemizes the materials required for your submission to be considered complete; and the Blank Final Report provides printable screenshots of each section of the online form.
+Download and review the documents below before beginning the reporting process: the Final Report Instructions explain the level of programmatic and financial detail expected in your submission, as well as provide essential tools to help you navigate the online form; the Final Report Checklist itemizes the materials required for your submission to be considered complete; and the Blank Final Report provides printable screenshots of each section of the online form.

 LAUNCH THE FINAL REPORT >>